 Exactly as our thoughts and beliefs create the reality we live in, our thought patterns and instilled beliefs also create our state of health.

 Those that grow up in fear of illness and poor health are in increased danger of making their fears a reality.
 This will not come as a surprise to some; we all know somebody that we brand a ‘hypochondriac’, forever complaining of bad health and seemingly always ill as a result.
-This is a simplistic example of how our thoughts can impact upon our health, but it is one that we will all undoubtedly recognise.
+This is a simplistic example of how our thoughts can impact upon our health, but it is one that we will all undoubtedly recognize.

 So keep your thoughts and beliefs about your body healthy.
 Know that you have complete control over your emotional self; take care of this, and this can provide you with numerous physical health benefits.

-Broaden your beliefs and understanding about your health.
+Broaden your beliefs and understanding of your health.
 Understand that health is much bigger than eating and exercising well; it is more than what your doctor can give you.
 Take care of the emotional, spiritual and physical you.
 Many of us remember our physical selves, but are you taking care of the other two?
 No?
-Then start today – and enjoy a life of healthier, guilt-free living.
+Then start today and enjoy a life of healthier, guilt-free living.